queazified/queazified/README.md

 - 🔭 I’m currently working on my littlelink repo, which is like Linktree, a link that shows you all my social media, and other things, like my Spotify account, but is open source, unlike Linktree.
 - 🌱 I’m currently learning how to use Proxmox, a hypervisor that I now use, and TrueNAS, my new way to store files on my server.
-- ⚡ Server specs: HP EliteDesk 800 G3 SFF with a CPU of Intel Core i5-7500 and a GPU as the GT710 (2GB VRAM version), I would say this is not too beefy, but not too weak.
+- ⚡ Server specs: HP EliteDesk 800 G3 SFF with a CPU of Intel Core i5-7500 and a GPU as the GT710 (2GB VRAM version), I would say this is not too beefy of a system, but not too weak.
 - 😄 Pronouns: he/him
 - 📫 How to reach me: You can reach me via email!
 Send me an email at andrey@queazified.co.uk and I'll try and get back to you as soon as I can!